abhilashmnair/spotify-downloader/README.md

-# Spotify Downloader🎧
+## Spotify Downloader🎧

 Downloads songs using Spotify URL or user query.

-Adds metadata to the songs.
+Adds metadata to the songs obtained from Spotify database

 ## Prerequisites
 Make sure [FFMPEG](https://ffmpeg.org/download.html) is installed and added to Environmental Variables Path